 There are not many people who haven’t heard of ‘The Goonies’.
 Since its release, is has developed a massive following, consisting of more than just the millions of kids who grew up in the 80’s loving this film.
-When discussing classic films of the decade, the conversation would not be complete without mentioning this movie that was written by Steven Spielberg and directed by Richard Donner.
+When discussing classic films of the decade, the conversation would not be completed without mentioning this classic tale of adventure.

-Being able to connect to these character’s is key to the enjoyment of a film and the casting in this one resulted in just that.
-The group of kids, led by young Mikey, was excellently performed by Sean Astin and with his unending determination and belief in the stories his father tells him, he keeps the rest of the group moving.
-Throughout; the cast has a great chemistry that makes you feel like they really are friends, banding together, and as a viewer you can’t help but sit back and root for their success.
+Being able to connect to the character’s is key to the enjoyment of a movie.
+And the casting in this one resulted in just that, characters you can invest in.
+The group of kids, were led by young Mikey, who was excellently portrayed by Sean Astin.
+With his unending determination, and belief in the stories his father tells him, he keeps the rest of the group moving.
+An aspect I found compelling as he felt like a capable young leader despite his lack of maturity.
+Throughout this story the cast has a great chemistry that makes you feel like they really are friends, banding together for a common goal and as a viewer you can’t help but sit back and root for their success.

-There was also a great mix of character types among the group, each bringing their own personality to the film and added with a great screenplay written by Chris Columbus the interactions between the kids are amusing, at-times clever, and manage to lock in the 80’s with unending slang from the decade.
+There was also a great mix of character types among the group.
+They each bring their own unique personality to the film, and added with a great screenplay written by Chris Columbus, the interactions between the kids are amusing.
+They are lighthearted, natural, at-times clever, and manage to lock the film in the 80’s era with unending slang from the decade that will naturally rouse some nostalgia.

 The first-act starts with an introduction to the main characters and quickly sets up the plot for the rest of the film.
-With a fluid pace and a mix of adventure and chuckles your entertainment will never waver as the group of kids relentlessly pursue the treasure while being chased by the Fratelli’s, a mother and two son crime ring that in their own right deliver many laughable moments throughout.
+With a fluid pace, and a mix of adventure and laughs, your entertainment will never waver.
+The group of kids relentlessly pursue this treasure of the old pirate One Eyed Willie with danger around every corner.

-Anything written about ‘The Goonies’ would be lacking completion without mentioning the most memorable member of the cast, Sloth.
-Just as odd as his placement in this film is the surprising enjoyment from his contribution to the adventure.
-With his, lets say odd appearance and mannerisms, and virtually zero backdrop or reasoning, Sloth, for me has gone down as one of the memorable film characters from the 80’s.
+Now anything conversation about “The Goonies” would be lacking completion without mentioning the most memorable member of the cast, Sloth.
+Just as odd as his placement in this film, is the surprising enjoyment that comes as the result of his contribution to the adventure.
+With his, let’s say odd mannerisms, and virtually zero backdrop or reasoning, Sloth, for me has gone down as one of the memorable film characters from the 80’s.
+A much different era than we live in now.
+Where the stocks in Aqua Net soared, the dollar was strong, and movies could implement a character like this without suffering from major backlash.

-This film is fun for all ages and still holds its relevance today.
-The group of kids, as they hunt for their treasure learn to believe in one another, to never give up, and along the way they also learn about themselves.
-They learn about the value of not casting judgement on others, loving people for who they are and that sometimes a persons weakness can actually be used as as strength, and these subtle messages are all delivered in a wild adventure with a little bit of everything.
+Regardless, this film is fun for all ages and still holds its relevance today.
+The group of kids, as they hunt for the treasure learn to believe in one another.
+Learn to never give up, and along the way they also discover a great deal about themselves.
+They learn about the value of not casting judgement on others.
+Loving people for who they are, and that sometimes a person’s weaknesses can actually be used as strengths.
+These subtle messages are all delivered in a wild adventure, with some fun performances that were perfect, because they weren’t perfect.
+This film gives you a little bit of everything and it will always be one of the all-time greats.